 Fashion is considered the third-largest polluter as it is slower than the other two sectors in its environmental impact.
 After the year 1990, the concept of sustainability became more prominent and a number of brands started taking active participation in the ethical sourcing of their raw materials.

-Today, more and more companies have successfully integrated economical, environmental, and social issues into their business operations.
+Today, more and more companies have successfully integrated economic, environmental, and social issues into their business operations.
 Around the same time in the 1990s ‘eco-movement which was similar to sustainable fashion began.
 Under the movement companies like Esprit started their ‘Ecollection’ and Patagonia created awareness regarding the environmental impacts of the fashion industry.